-The bookshop will cash checks up to \$25.00.
+The bookshop will cash checks up to \$25.00 with a Hollins I.D.
 The Rathskeller will cash checks for the amount of purchase only.
-There are two banks within walking distance of Hollins for setting up an account in the Roanoke Valley:
+There are two banks within walking distance for setting up an account in the Roanoke Valley: